MultiverseLearningProducts/swe/src/bootcamp/wk4/day3.md

 ![github create a new project](https://user-images.githubusercontent.com/4499581/95681986-cde44f80-0bda-11eb-8aa9-4e229c580c0d.png)

 You can then create 'Issues' and assign them to this project and to members of your team.
 Issues can be moved from one column to another.
+Refer to this [GitHub Project Management Tutorial](https://www.youtube.com/watch?v=ff5cBkPg-bQ) video.

 ### Assignment
   1. Ask one of your team members to create a new **public** GitHub repository (with a README.md) and [add the other team members as 'Collaborators'](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository).